Superradiance-Mediated Photon Storage for Broadband Quantum Memory

-In the writing stage, storage is achieved by converting the built-up polarization into a collective spin excitation via a control field applied just before the superradiant emission.
-For this $\hat{P} \rightarrow \hat{S}$ mapping to be efficient, (\rmnum{1}) the control duration ($T_{\rm C}$) must be much shorter than the superradiant decay time \big($T_{\rm C} \ll T_{\rm SR}$\big) ensuring a minimum leakage, and (\rmnum{2}) the control pulse-area must be $\pi$, ensuring a maximum transfer~\cite{gorshkov2007photon,vivoli2013high,ho2018optimal} (see also sec.~\ref{sec:storage}).
-The initial photonic-coherence remains stored in the atomic medium up to a time limited by the spin-wave decoherence.
-The retrieval stage is implemented by re-applying the $\pi$-control pulse to map the coherence from $\hat{S} \rightarrow \hat{P} \rightarrow \hat{E}$, recovering the probe into the output photonic mode (Fig.~\ref{fig:protocol}b,d).
+In the writing stage, storage is achieved by converting the built-up polarization into a collective spin excitation via a control field (Fig.~\ref{fig:protocol}a) before superradiant emission proceeds.
+For efficient $\hat{P} \rightarrow \hat{S}$ mapping, (\rmnum{1}) the control duration ($T_{\rm C}$) must be much shorter than the superradiant decay time \big($T_{\rm C} \ll T_{\rm SR}$\big) ensuring minimum leakage, and (\rmnum{2}) the control pulse-area must be $\pi$, ensuring maximum transfer~\cite{gorshkov2007photon,vivoli2013high,ho2018optimal,supplementary}.
+Like all spin-wave memories, the initial coherence remains stored up to a time limited by the spin-wave decoherence.
+Finally, retrieval is implemented by re-applying the $\pi$-pulse to map the coherence from $\hat{S} \rightarrow \hat{P} \rightarrow \hat{E}$, recovering the probe into the output photonic mode (Fig.~\ref{fig:protocol}b,d).
 Bidirectional emission, as observed in some superradiance experiments~\cite{Sadler2007,Hilliard2008,Uys2007}, is not a factor in this memory system.
 The phase pattern of excited dipoles is imposed by the interference between probe and control fields, and phase matching conditions ensure that the retrieved probe is emitted into the desired mode.

-A sample numerical simulation of the SR protocol is shown in Fig.~\ref{fig:protocol}.
-In the absorption stage, the polarization $|P(z,t)|^{2}$ and photonic $|E(z,t)|^{2}$ coherences grow in phase with each other, over the entire duration of the input probe (Fig.~\ref{fig:protocol}c).
-The polarization is maximised at the end of the probe pulse and, without intervention, leads to superradiant emission (green curve, Fig.~\ref{fig:protocol}a).
-However, this emission can be suppressed by applying a fast $\pi$-control pulse (gray curve, Fig.~\ref{fig:protocol}a) that maps the polarization onto the spin-wave coherence (Fig.~\ref{fig:protocol}c).
-Retrieval, after a desired storage time, is implemented by applying another $\pi$-pulse, that converts the stored spin-wave back into the output photonic signal (Fig.~\ref{fig:protocol}b,d).